Incorporate movement into your daily life

 - Find a nice place.
 Go somewhere, where it is actually green, quiet, scenic, or my favourite – surrounded by water.

 - Find the best time.
 Afternoons are my favourite time when the sun is going down.

 - Think of music.
 I actually don’t listen to anything because it distracts me too much and I cannot run.

 - Don’t track yourself.
 My only goal is to break a sweat and enjoy being outside.

-In one of my favorite books, Play: How it shapes the brain, Opens the Imagination and Invigorates the Soul by Stuart Brown, I read: “lack of play should be treated as a malnutrition – it’s a health risk for body and mind”.
+In one of my favourite books, Play: How it shapes the brain, Opens the Imagination and Invigorates the Soul by Stuart Brown, I read: “lack of play should be treated as a malnutrition – it’s a health risk for body and mind”.
 My tips for more play:

 - Find active hobbies.
 Good idea is to start thinking about the games you liked as a kid.
 I am up for badminton and basketball if the occasion arises.
-I play ping pong with my boyfriend around my neighborhood and we have tournaments lasting all summer.
+I play ping pong with my boyfriend around my neighbourhood and we have tournaments lasting all summer.